 git-svn-id: svn+ssh://ci.ruby-lang.org/ruby/trunk@60238 b2dd03c8-39d4-4d8f-98ff-823fe69b080e

-Updated by til (Tilmann Singer) almost 4 years ago
+Updated by til (Tilmann Singer) over 4 years ago

 - File 19c4ae36aaea65b30e8b73c89f7ac42bd6905ed7.patch 19c4ae36aaea65b30e8b73c89f7ac42bd6905ed7.patch added

 Here is a patch that adds the functionality as outlined by Alexander.
 It's using "Pathname#join" to build the glob pattern, and then delegating to "Pathname.glob".

 As described in the rdoc, it will accept a single string with a glob pattern, or an array of glob patterns.

 The main use case is when you want to do something based relative to a current directory that is already available as Pathname, such as Rails.root in a Rails project.
 With this, you can say e.g.